Briefing

 Filed under FEC ID C00946111, AnthroPAC is structured as a segregated employee fund capped at $5,000 per person and is administratively separate from Public First Action.

-Why this mattersAnthropic now operates two distinct political channels — one nonprofit, one direct-contribution — broadening its policy reach.
+Why this mattersAnthropic now operates two distinct political channels, one nonprofit and one direct-contribution, broadening its policy reach.

 Apr 3, 2026FEC